Johnners Trust

 About Us

-Each year the Trust awards grants, known as Johnners Scholarships, to talented youth cricketers in county or regional age group pathways in England and Wales who need help to meet the costs and demands of travelling to training or buying the necessary kit needed to fulfil their potential at county and regional level and upwards.
+The Trust awarded grants, known as Johnners Scholarships, to talented youth cricketers in county or regional age group pathways in England and Wales who needed help to meet the costs and demands of travelling to training or buying the necessary kit needed to fulfil their potential at county and regional level and upwards.

-The Trust also awards grants to Blind Cricket England and Wales to support Visually Impaired cricket.
+The Trust also awarded grants to Blind Cricket England and Wales to support Visually Impaired cricket.

 • Regular or one-off donations from supporters of The Johnners Trust